To move out from my parents’ home was a BIG CHANGE

 Nothing, not even an istikhara could stop me this time.

-For starters, establish the need for the move and justify it with your career trajectory in mind.
+For starters, establish the need to move out and justify it with your career trajectory in mind.
 Explain to your parents that this is your path and in order to climb up, you need to move out.

 In my particular case, as is in any creative field, my parents always considered MangoBaaz as a “short stint”.
 You know, like the u-turn you accidentally take before finally realising google maps navigation is bonkers.
 So, they always considered my work as a temporary arrangement until I land something far worthier of my time.
 Two years later, it was time to explain to my folks that this, mama and babs, is real and it’s very much part of the plan.
 I don’t blame them, the way things started was almost too surreal for them and well, the concept of going the distance with your workplace was also fairly novel.

 Second, drop hints.

 Tried and tested far too many times.
 Your girl always had issues with asking for permission.
 Instead, I would casually bring up the birthday party a week in advance, ask mum what I should wear?
 What I should take as a birthday present?
 Bring it up a few times so they think it was their idea to begin with.
 I’m more than happy to report that this is exactly the kind of trickery I deployed in my current mission.
 I’d call up my folks and talk to them, at length, about searching for the right place.
 Ask my dad whether I should (hypothetically) rent an apartment or a house portion in Defense?
 ‘Apke khyaal mein security wise kya behtar hoga?’
 Talk about my future flatmate as if she’s a part of my day to day life already.
 Discussed the costs of moving out and how I planned on budgeting.
 I even brought up finding an appropriate maid and the friendly neighborhood auntie who can cater food for bachelors like me.